-The range of frequencies which can be produced by electrodynamic machinery is rather limited; synchronous machines or ordinary alternators can give economically and in units of larger size frequencies from 10 to 125 cycles.
+The range of frequencies which can be produced by electrodynamic machinery is rather limited: synchronous machines or ordinary alternators can give economically and in units of larger size frequencies from 10 to 125 cycles.
 Frequencies below 10 cycles are available by commutating machines with low frequency excitation.
 Above 125 cycles the difficulties rapidly increase, due to the great number of poles, high peripheral speed, high power required for field excitation, poor regulation due to the massing of the conductors, which is required because of the small pitch per pole of the machine, etc., so that 1000 cycles probably is the limit of generation of constant potential alternating currents of appreciable power and at fair efficiency.
-For smaller powers, by using capacity for excitation. inductor alternators have been built and are in commercial service for wireless telegraphy and telephony, for frequencies up to 100,000 and even 200,000 cycles per second.
+For smaller powers, a few kilowatts, by using shunted capacity to assist the excitation, and not attempting to produce constant potential, single-phase alternators have been built and are in commercial service giving 10,000 and even 100,000 cycles, and 200,000-cycle alternators are being designed for wireless telegraphy and telephony.